 Old military doctrine teaches that proper camouflage, especially those of manmade origin…need the pattern broken.
 Field surveillance cameras are no exception.
 Even cameras that painted OD green or camo definitely do better, but those hard lines make them easy to spot in the woods.
 If possible, completely cover the camera save the sensors and lens with material near-and-dear to the placement.
-In the case of trees, old tree bark works wonderfully and in other cases it might be dirt, rocks or even sticks.
+In the case of trees, old tree bark works wonderfully and in other cases, it might be dirt, rocks or even sticks.
 Granted in urban environments, you might want to consider using trash such as a discarded 12 pack box.

-Another area of concern when conceal field surveillance cameras is lens reflection.
-Military forces around the world are all too familiar with this issue and as a result, they use a honeycomb type mesh material on lens to help minimize glare.
+Another area of concern when concealing field surveillance cameras is lens reflection.
+Military forces around the world are all too familiar with this issue and as a result, they use a honeycomb type mesh material on the lens to help minimize glare.
 Field surveillance cameras suffer from very same issues that the military experiences.
 To keep it simple and not reinvent the wheel, do the same and grab some honeycomb mesh material to put over lenses.

 Don’t Disturb The Scene

-This seems like an obvious given, but unfortunately it’s not.
-In many cases bad guys are getting alerted to field surveillance activities by simple watching law enforcement and seeing changes to the area of concern.
-Today there is a super easy solve for this issue…let the machine do the work!
+This seems like an obvious given, but unfortunately, it’s not.
+In many cases, bad guys are getting alerted to field surveillance activities by simple watching law enforcement and seeing changes to the area of concern.
+Today there is a super easy solution for this issue…let the machine do the work!
 Be sure and purchase a field surveillance camera with remote features that allow you to manage evidence and the camera remotely.
 For instance, cameras like the TAC940 will send picture alerts to smartphones and email addresses.
 So pretty much there is little need to go onsite until you have the evidence required or to refresh the batteries.

-On the note of batteries, you should also investigate the option of powering the cameras via solar panel.
+On the note of batteries, you should also investigate the option of powering the cameras via a solar panel.
 Some field surveillance cameras can run almost indefinitely on solar panels that are the size of a smartphone, making them easy to conceal.
 If you do opt to go strictly on batteries, I personally prefer alkaline type batteries as they are the most stable under a variety of weather conditions.
 Most rechargeable batteries tend to self-discharge in either extreme temperatures.

 Do More, Keep it Affordable